Unboxed-Software/solana-course/content/program-security.md

 1. Add an instruction allowing students to update their message
 2. Implement the basic security checks we've learned in this lesson

 Try to do this independently if you can!
 But if you get stuck, feel free to reference the [solution code](https://beta.solpg.io/62b419c0f6273245aca4f5c4).
-Note that your code will likely look different depending on the checks you implement and the errors you write.
+Note that your code may look slightly different than the solution code depending on the checks you implement and the errors you write.